 5. We want parents to know that we are helping children develop their own academic goals.

-Again, you can inform parents about your teaching goals during meetings, conversations, or you can send an email or give them phone calls.
+Again, you can inform parents about your teaching goals during meetings and conversations, or you can send an email or give them phone calls.
 If some parents won’t be able to attend conferences, we should find ways of reaching out to them so they will have a clear picture of what will happen to their children in school.

-Even when the process gets difficult, but knowing that parents are aware of your good intentions for their children, they can also guide them at home and provide the needed support.
+Even when the process gets difficult, knowing that parents are aware of your good intentions for their children, they can also guide them at home and provide the needed support.

 And when students feel the ultimate support of their parents, they are most likely to become persevering and resilient to become independent learners.